Distance and intersection number in the curve graph of a surface: Background

+Given any geodesic from $v$ to $w$ in the curve graph, \cite{BMM} showed how to make that geodesic efficient by means of surgery, as defined below.
+The surgery is performed simultaneously on collections of intermediate curves in the geodesic, preserving the adjacency and non-adjacency of those curves in the curve graph, while leaving $v$ and $w$ fixed.
+After a sufficient number of surgeries, the intersection criterion of the efficient geodesic definition is satisfied.
+We review their construction here.

-The following finiteness statement from \cite{BMM} will be critical to our work: \begin{theorem}[\cite{BMM}] Let $g \geq 2$.
-If $v$ and $w$ are vertices of $\mathcal C(S)$ with $d(v,w) \geq 3$, then there exists an efficient geodesic from v to w.
-Additionally, there are finitely many efficient geodesics from $v$ to $w$. \end{theorem} We will denote the finite set of efficient geodesics in $\mathcal C(S)$ from $v$ to $w$ by $\{\G_1, \G_2, \ldots, \G_N\}$. \begin{definition} Given a simple closed curve $\alpha$ and an arc $\gamma$ whose endpoints lie on $\alpha$ (and whose intersection with $v$ is only those endpoints), {\em surgery on $\alpha$ with surgery arc $\gamma$} consists of gluing one of the two components of $\alpha - \partial \gamma$ to $\gamma$ and discarding the other component of $\alpha - \partial \gamma$.
-The choice of component to glue to $\gamma$ is made such that the resulting curve is closed. \end{definition}
+\begin{definition}[Surgery] Given a simple closed curve $v_k$ and an arc $\alpha$ whose endpoints lie on $v_k$ (and whose intersection with $v_k$ is only those endpoints), {\bf surgery on $v_k$ with surgery arc $\alpha$} consists of gluing one of the two components of $v_k - \partial \alpha$ to $\alpha$ and discarding the other component of $v_k - \partial \alpha$.
+The choice of component to glue to $\alpha$ is made such that the resulting curve is closed. \end{definition}

+If the curves were in minimal position before surgery, and if $v_k$ was essential, then it will be essential after surgery, thanks to a variant of the bigon criterion (see, for example, \cite{FLP}, Proposition 3.10.)

-Surgeries in \cite{BMM} were categoried by whether the joined arcs are above (+) or below (-) the surgery arc $\gamma$, as shown in \Cref{fig:surgery}.
+Surgeries in \cite{BMM} were distinguished by whether the joined arcs are above (+) or below (-) the surgery arc $\alpha$, as shown in Figure \ref{fig:surgery}.
 We will categorize surgeries the same way.
 The $+$ and $-$ labels in the types of surgery are independent of the orientation of the curves.

+The main challenge in performing simultaneous surgery on a collection of curves is that curves that were disjoint before surgery should stay disjoint.
+For then, the collection of surgeries sends paths in the curve graph to other paths.
+Note here that \cite{BMM}'s surgeries were on the intermediate curves in a path, leaving endpoints $v$ and $w$ fixed, so the distance was always unchanged.
+(By contrast, we will be extending these surgeries to the endpoints, $v$ and $w$.) \\